-- To get hands-on experience in scripting, debugging, testing. - To establish a working environment for PHP web page development - To learn to create dynamic interactive pages with PHP. - To learn to manipulate files with PHP. - To learn to use SQL to output reports with MySQL
+- To get hands-on experience in scripting, debugging, testing. - To establish a working environment for PHP web page development - To learn to create dynamic interactive pages with PHP. - To learn to manipulate files with PHP. - To learn to use SQL to output reports with MySQL - To write pseudo code for an application

 - 1. Implement regular expressions in PHP programming including modifiers, operators, and meta characters. - 2.
 Create PHP programs that use various PHP library functions, and that manipulate files and directories. - 3.
 Analyze and solve various database tasks using the PHP language. - 4.
-Create server side web applications using PHP and MySQL.
+Create server side web applications using PHP and MySQL. - 5.
+Analyze the structure of an E-Mail message - 6.
+Develop the files and directories management operation